 Oman would definitely be a suitable destination for you - indeed, it might well be perfect!
 I can say that in my experience Oman is remarkably different to Dubai, although plenty of people do ask this question.

-Dubai can feel extremely modern and somewhat incongruous to its desert surroundings, whereas the pace of development in Oman has been much slower — there are no skyscrapers at all, and it has retained a rather sleepy and authentically Arabian atmosphere so it's anything but sterile.
-Muttrah's old harbor in particular, with its 18th century merchant houses, has plenty of character, and a stroll along the corniche in the evening is one of the best ways to take it all in.
+Dubai can feel extremely modern and somewhat incongruous to its desert surroundings, whereas the pace of development in Oman has been much slower - there are no skyscrapers at all, and it has retained a rather sleepy and authentically Arabian atmosphere so it's anything but sterile.
+Muttrah's old harbour in particular, with its 18th century merchant houses, has plenty of character, and a stroll along the corniche in the evening is one of the best ways to take it all in.

 Personally, what I have always loved the most about Oman is the real friendliness of the people, who are absolutely charming, and the striking scenery which you find in the mountains around Nizwa, and in the desert areas of the Wahiba Sands or Empty Quarter in Dhofar.
 There really is nothing in the region to compare it to, and I know that many of my clients mention the same thing when they return.